-- Benefits of LED light therapy
+Types of light therapy

-1. Red light therapy
+Red light therapy

 Red light is in the 640 – 700nm wavelength.
 It has a longer wavelength and penetrates deeper into the skin to treat inflammation and rejuvenate skin.
 When the red light hits the skin, it increases blood circulation, boosts cell turnover, which leads to increased collagen production, thus reducing the appearance of fine lines and open pores.
 Red light helps chronic skin conditions like eczema, rosacea, psoriasis.
 It has a soothing effect on the outer layers of the skin, thereby reducing the signs of ageing like age spots, blemishes and fine lines.

-2. Blue light therapy
+Green light therapy

 Benefits of LED light therapy

-3. Improves overall skin texture
+Improves skin texture

 Those who regularly go for LED light therapy at the dermatologist’s clinic or do it at home using a handheld device or mask, notice a difference in their overall skin health.
 Since these lights target acne and other skin problems like sunspots and discolouration, your skin starts looking even-toned and healthy.

 UV rays are responsible for causing most skin problems.
 Right from premature ageing to pigmentation and uneven skin tone, regular exposure to UV rays can lead to this.
-These problems are corrected by LED light therapy.
+These problems are corrected by LED face mask therapy.
 Using the red and blue light in conjunction can target most skin issues and reverse the damage caused by the sun.

-Side effects of LED light therapy
+Side effects of light therapy